mainlp/MJD-Estimator/Model-Explanation/README.md

-# A Rose by Any Other Name: LLM-Generated Explanations Are Good Proxies for Human Explanations to Collect Label Distributions on NLI
+# A Rose by Any Other Name: LLM-Generated Explanations Are Good Proxies for Human Explanations to Collect Label Distributions on NLI @ ACL 2025

 [[paper](https://arxiv.org/abs/2412.13942)]

 This repository contains the LLM-generated explanations from Llama3, GTP-4o and Mixtral.
-We also include human-validated explanations from 100 NLI instances.
+We also include the annotated human-validated explanations from 100 NLI instances.

 ## Overall Structure
 ![Image text](https://github.com/mainlp/MJD-Estimator/blob/main/Model-Explanation/model-explanation-question.png)